syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 ## Histogram Chart

-To render a histogram chart, create an instance of [`HistogramSeries`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.HistogramSeries.html), and add to the series collection of [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html).
+To render a histogram chart, create an instance of [`HistogramSeries`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.HistogramSeries.html), and add it to the series collection of [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html).

 Histogram chart provides a visual display of large amount of data that are difficult to understand in a tabular or data grid form.